 6. Follow up faster.
 Return phone calls immediately, provide what you promised quickly and be accessible.
 No buyer should ever have to work to get what they need from a sales professional.

 7. Give up sooner.
 Despite the cliche, persistence doesn’t always pay.
 Sometimes it turns into futility.
 When you’ve done all you can reasonably do, quit working the prospect and move on.
 You might want to periodically circle back and see if anything has changed, but use the time you were wasting on a dead end prospect to pursue better leads.

 8. Stay in touch better.
 Whenever I hear from a salesperson, I know they want to sell me something.
 What would happen if you called to be of help?
 Find out how the customer enjoyed your product?
 Or simply thank them for their business?
 Use staying in touch to create positive emotions and add value to the customer’s experience.

 9. Anticipate need.
 My printer is inanimate, but it knows when I need to order more ink.
 Use technology and human anticipation to think about what your customer will need and provide it.

 10. Ask for more business.
 If you’ve done a great job on these other ideas and created true value for the customer, there is nothing wrong with asking.
-How much business might you be leaving on the table because you haven’t asked your customer to buy more?
+How much business, website might you be leaving on the table because you haven’t asked your customer to buy more?